AsafSchneiderman/test_git/README.md

 # test_git
-This is a repository test
+This is a repository to test git & github